axeluhl/eBox/README.md

 TL;DR:

 Ensure an InfluxDB is installed where the host on which you're doing this can access it and where a new ``kostal`` DB can be created.

+In the scripts under eBox/usr/local/bin and in crontab replace ``yourinfluxhost.example.com`` with the hostname or IP address of the host where your InfluxDB is running, ``yourebox.example.com`` with the hostname or IP address of your Innogy/E.ON eBox Professional, and ``yourkostalinverter.example.com`` with the hostname or IP address of your Kostal inverter.
+Make sure to have Modbus enabled on your Kostal inverter and your eBox Pro.
+If your ports deviate from 1502 and 5555, respectively, adjust them in the ``eBox/usr/local/bin/kostal_modbusquery.py`` / ``eBox/usr/local/bin/ebox_modbusquery.py`` / ``ebox/usr/local/bin/ebox_write.py`` scripts, respectively.

+You may also want to adjust your latitude, longitude and PV parameters in the calls to /usr/local/bin/forecast_solar.sh in crontab so they match your location and PV parameters as the defaults of 49N 8E with 45deg inclination, 10deg off south and a peak power of 9.6kWp may not match your installation.

 Then
 ```
-git clone git@github.wdf.sap.corp:d043530/eBox.git
+git clone git@github.com:axeluhl/eBox.git
 sudo ln -s eBox/usr/local/bin/* /usr/local/bin
 sudo ln -s eBox/etc* /etc
 sudo echo "$( crontab -l; cat crontab )" | crontab -
 ```
-In the scripts under eBox/usr/local/bin replace ``yourinfluxhost.example.com`` with the hostname or IP address of the host where your InfluxDB is running, ``yourebox.example.com`` with the hostname or IP address of your Innogy/E.ON eBox Professional, and ``yourkostalinverter.example.com`` with the hostname or IP address of your Kostal inverter.
-Make sure to have Modbus enabled on your Kostal inverter and your eBox Pro.
-If your ports deviate from 1502 and 5555, respectively, adjust them in the ``eBox/usr/local/bin/kostal_modbusquery.py`` / ``eBox/usr/local/bin/ebox_modbusquery.py`` / ``ebox/usr/local/bin/ebox_write.py`` scripts, respectively.

 Use ``/usr/local/bin/ebox_default_strategy.sh`` to adjust your charging strategy:
 ```